qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/mobile_overview.rst

 The following environment keys are available:

-* ``qx.mobile.emulatetouch: true|false`` - Enables desktop browser touch emulation.
-  Enable this option if you want to debug the application in your desktop browser.
 * ``qx.mobile.nativescroll: true|false`` - Whether to use native scrolling or
   `iScroll`_ for scrolling.
 * ``device.pixelRatio: Number`` - the ratio between physical pixels and device-independent pixels (dips) on the device.